Daisy Lúcidi

 Daisy Lopes Lúcidi Mendes (10 August 1929 – 7 May 2020) was a Brazilian actress, radio broadcaster, and politician.

 Life

-Beginning her career in radio, her best known on television roles were the Supermanoela, Paraíso Tropical, Babilônia, and Passione telenovela series.
+Beginning her career in radio, her best known roles were in the television series Supermanoela, Paraíso Tropical, Babilônia, and Passione.

 As a politician, Lúcidi served as a Municipal Chamber of Rio de Janeiro city councilwoman and then as a deputy of the state Legislative Assembly of Rio de Janeiro for two consecutive terms.

 Death

-Daisy Lúcidi died from complications from COVID-19 during the COVID-19 pandemic in Brazil at the Hospital São Lucas in the South Zone neighborhood of Rio de Janeiro on 7 May 2020, at the age of 90.
-She had been hospitalized in the hospital's intensive care unit for coronavirus treatment since April 25, 2020.
+Daisy Lúcidi died from COVID-19-related complications during the COVID-19 pandemic in Brazil at the Hospital São Lucas in the South Zone neighborhood of Rio de Janeiro on 7 May 2020, at the age of 90.
+She had been hospitalized in the intensive care unit for coronavirus treatment since April 25, 2020.